zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/ChartCategoryAxisBuilder.md

 ---

 # Kendo.Mvc.UI.Fluent.ChartCategoryAxisBuilder
-Configures the category axis for the !:Chart{TModel}.
+Configures the category axis for the 1.

 ## Properties